nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Delete an existing student from Class Manager.

    1. Test case: `delete s/STUDENT_NUMBER`<br>
       Expected: STUDENT_NUMBER is a valid Student Number that exists in the Class Manager.
-The student with STUDENT_NUMBER is deleted from the list.
+The student with STUDENT_NUMBER is deleted from Class Manager.
 Details of the deleted student are shown in the Result Display Box.
       <br><br>
 2. Delete a student with an invalid student number.